The Best Premier League Managers of 2019

 Crystal Palace announced Hodgson as Frank de Boer's replacement on 12 September 2017.
 In general, Hodgson has managed sixteen different teams in eight countries.

-Arteta started his career as a football player at Barcelona before taking in spells at Paris Saint-Germain, Rangers, and Real Sociedad.
+The final top Premier League manager is Arteta who started his career as a football player at Barcelona before taking in spells at Paris Saint-Germain, Rangers, and Real Sociedad.

 His first experience with English football was during a loan spell at Everton in January 2005, before making the move to Goodison Park permanent six months later.